Jolene7101/BlakeIsTheBestULDataUpdateTool/README.md

 3. Window Size (Width, Height): The dimensions to resize the window to (default: 1024x768)

 These settings ensure that the UI elements appear in consistent locations across different computers.
+(SET THIS UP ONCE, NO LONGER HAVE TO BOTHER WITH ITEM 4)

 ### 3. Excel File Format